On this page

-Here are a few resources that seem especially likely to be helpful:
+Here are a resource that seem especially likely to be helpful:

 - S&P Capital IQ (CapIQ)

 Search for your target company, then navigate to Financials/Valuation > Ratios.
 Also look for Peer Analysis > Quick Comps to gather and average ratios from peer companies.

 And I heard that one assignment would involve looking for some benchmark retail industry statistics.
 Start with sources such as Canada's SME Benchmarking Tool (uses slightly old Revenue Canada data).
 Check the Ratio Analysis guide above for more suggestions.